Agenda

 Panel Discussion: Prevention is Better than Cure – Risk Management

-Identifying the gaps in terms of risk management is often expensive and time consuming, with staff often reluctant to report problems for fear of getting it wrong.
+Identifying the gaps in terms of risk management is often expensive and time consuming, with staff sometimes reluctant to report problems for fear of getting it wrong.
 Devising internal programmes to help insureds manage such risks is crucial if clients are to properly prevent avoidable risks from materializing.
-In this session, we hear from an insurer, but also a group of risk managers, who discuss the issues keeping them up at night.
+In this session, we hear from insurers who discuss the issues keeping them up at night.

 Moderator: David Claiborne, Vice President, Energy and Marine Practice, Alliant Specialty